jomalley2112/controller_scaffolding/README.md

 * Controller
 	* Adds functionality to support pagination for the index page if extended index navigation was  selected.
 	* Creates any of the normal REST actions that were passed to the generator.
+These actions will have built-in functionality that handles success and validation error messages.
 	* Adds a method to handle strong params. *This should be reviewed to make sure that all of the  params that are allowed, should be allowed*.

 * Application Controller